 Introduction

 A job seeker who is fully meeting their requirements does not have to look for work or participate in any additional activities.
 Job seekers who are fully meeting their requirements must be prepared to report on their activities as required.
-If a job seeker’s fully meeting activity is expected to last for 13 weeks or more, they will no longer need to remain connected to employment services.
-These job seekers may be exited from employment services, and will agree to a job plan with, and report their participation in their fully meeting activity to, Services Australia.
+These job seekers will agree to a Job Plan with, and report their participation in their fully meeting activity to, Services Australia, and may be exited from employment services.
 Once their fully meeting activity has ceased, they will be referred back to employment services (if appropriate).

-Those who are fully meeting their requirements and are no longer required to connect to employment services are still able to engage with employment services voluntarily.
-However, they still need to agree to a job plan with, and report their participation in their fully meeting activity to, Services Australia.
+Those who are fully meeting their requirements and are no longer required to participate with employment services are still able to engage with employment services voluntarily.
+However, they still need to agree to a Job Plan with, and report their participation in their fully meeting activity to, Services Australia.

 Where more than one method of fully meeting requirements is available to a job seeker (for example, they are a principal carer parent and also mature aged) then they fully meet their requirements if they satisfy the criteria for either cohort.